Kazani pit killings: Arrests

 On October 26, 1993, the Bosnian government launched a police action codenamed "Operation Trebević 2", with the aim of dealing with crime in their own ranks and returning renegade military groups to the system.
 The action was directed against the 9th motorized and 10th Mountain Brigade of the Army of Republic of Bosnia and Herzegovina, and its commanders.
 Bosnian police units disbanded Caco's paramilitary group, arrested 16 soldiers and killed Caco, who one Bosniak general described as "an inconvenient witness" to wartime atrocities.
 Caco's accomplices were indicted, but were given minimal sentences after a trial at the Sarajevo Military Court.
 Four people were sentenced to six years in prison each: Esad Tucaković, Zijo Kubat, Refik Čolak and Mevludin Selak, while eight were sentenced to ten months each for failure to report a crime and the perpetrators.
 A total of 14 soldiers were convicted of various atrocities, with most serving a few months.

 Tucaković described the torture and murder of couple Vasilij and Ana Lavriv during his trial.
 After describing how he hit Vasilij Lavriv and killed him by slitting his throat, he continued:

 The Bosnian government's relationship with Caco and his paramilitary group proved to be complicated as their defense of the city during its siege was a priority.
 Alibabić and others charge that Caco was eliminated not because he was an out-of-control commander but because he had become a political liability for Izetbegović and his inner circle of SDA political leaders who were accomplices in his dirty work.
 Caco was ceremoniously buried at the Kovača Martyr's Cemetery during a funeral organized by the Green Berets in December 1996, which attracted a large crowd of some 10,000 people.
-This caused dismay among the liberal-minded public in Sarajevo and prompted General Divljak to write a letter of protest to Izetbegović.
+This caused dismay among the liberal-minded public in Sarajevo and prompted General Divjak to write a letter of protest to Izetbegović.